 Treat College Students as Customers but don’t Compromise Values and Standards

 Colleges should treat students as customers because that is respectful.
 It is the right thing to do.
 Treating college students as customers means providing disciplined, exemplary services by the right people giving excellent services as good firms do to their clients in line with their vision, mission, values, and goals.
 Colleges must stay true to their visions and missions and confront brutal facts (Collins, 2001, p.
 13) of the pervasive entitlement culture, and politically correct thinking.
 They must not condone political correctness, pander to the victim mentality, or encourage the entitled behaviour.
-Acceding to these demands could lead to replacing math with diversity as a required course to graduate, to boot (Detroit Free Press, 2016)!
+Acceding to these demands could lead to replacing math with diversity as a required course to graduate (Detroit Free Press, 2016).

 Colleges must resist the temptation to compromise their mission, values, and principles to chase growth.
 When a college unwisely chooses growth as a goal, it will feel it must cater to every student and might lower standards.
 Most of all, universities need to work continually to wipe out asinine, bureaucratic, administrative practices.

 I meet several students with entitlement attitudes at my college.
 However, that does not detract from my goal to create the best learning conditions possible for my students.
 After two unsuccessful attempts to meet a student for a routine meeting, he told me he was busy, and I needed to keep trying to find a date that fits his schedule.
 Talk about entitlement!
 Later, we met, and he understood that his behaviour was not consistent with his goal as a future business person.
 I presented a few word pictures of the potential adverse effects of his behaviour in different contexts.
 He got it!